 Point distribution maps are those which helps the organizations in visualizing how locations of particular data points are shared.
 Point distribution maps are often used to show approximate locations and are looking for visualized clusters of data.
 To create a data distribution maps in Tableau, your data source should include Latitude and longitude coordinates.

-Let us consider an example here, if you wish to find the hail storms occurred in the U.S last year, you can use point distribution map to see if you can spot any clusters.
+Let us consider an example here, if you wish to find the hail storms that occurred in the U.S last year, you can use a point distribution map to see if you can spot any clusters.

 Heat maps are also called density maps in tableau.
 Heat maps work efficiently to make the large volumes of data to be made comprehensible.
 Heat maps are one of the great ways to spot trends and helps in what to do next.
 Heat maps are good at self-explanatory, and intuitive compared to other maps.

 If you wish to find the user engagement on a website, the Heat map will help you with that.
 For example, you would like to find which area or content on a page has got more & fewer clicks on a site, then apply heat map which highlights the area where users have clicked a maximum number of times with black color and give light color where users have given no or less attention.